ak-asu/web-dev-skill/.github/steps/6-typescript-and-tooling.md

 # Chapter 6: TypeScript & Tooling

 This chapter provides a comprehensive guide to using TypeScript in your React portfolio site, built with Vite, to enhance code quality and maintainability.
 TypeScript, a statically typed superset of JavaScript, adds type safety, catching errors early and improving developer productivity.
-We’ll explore TypeScript’s core concepts, its application in React, common types, project configuration, linting and formatting tools, and how to define interfaces for your portfolio’s data structures.
+We'll explore TypeScript's core concepts, its application in React, common types, project configuration, linting and formatting tools, and how to define interfaces for your portfolio's data structures.
 Designed for beginners, this guide uses clear explanations and practical examples to help you strengthen your codebase.

+## Chapter Tasks

+To complete this chapter, you need to:

+1. **Complete the TypeScript Quiz**: Answer 5 questions correctly in the `quizzes/Chapter6.md` file
+2. **Configure TypeScript Files**:
+   - Set up `tsconfig.json`, `tsconfig.app.json`, and `tsconfig.node.json`
+   - Configure proper settings for React and TypeScript
+3. **Define TypeScript Types**:
+   - Create interfaces for portfolio data in `src/types/index.ts`
+4. **Prepare Data Files**:
+   - Set up structured JSON data files in `src/data/json/`
+   - Create the data index file with proper typing
+5. **Prepare Asset Files**:
+   - Add necessary images and assets to `src/assets/`

 ## 1. Understanding TypeScript

 TypeScript extends JavaScript by adding optional static types, which are checked during compilation.
-Developed by Microsoft, it’s widely used in modern web development for its ability to improve code reliability and tooling support.
+Developed by Microsoft, it's widely used in modern web development for its ability to improve code reliability and tooling support.

 ### What is TypeScript?
 - A superset of JavaScript, meaning all valid JavaScript code is also valid TypeScript code.